 Rule 2.
-Form of aAction, and dDefinitions, Unsworn Declarations.
+Form of aAction; and dDefinitions; Unsworn Declarations.

-(a) FORM OF ACTION.
-There shall be 1 form of action to be known as "the domestic relations action".

-(b) DEFINITIONS.
-As used in The following definitions apply to these rules, the terms listed below are defined as follows:

-(1) Affidavit.
-A written declaration or statement of facts confirmed by the oath of the party making it.
+- (a) FORM OF ACTION.
+There shall beis 1one form of action to be known as "-the domestic relations action". - (b) DEFINITIONS.
+As used in The following definitions apply to these rules, the terms listed below are defined as follows: - (1) Affidavit.
+A written declaration or statement of facts confirmed by the oath of the party making it. - (2) Clerk.

-(2) Clerk.
 Clerk of the Domestic Relations Branch of the Family Superior Court.
-(3) Legal holiday. --- The term legal holiday includes New Year's Day, Birthday of Martin Luther King, Jr., Washington's Birthday, Memorial Day, Independence Day, Labor Day, Columbus Day, Veterans Day, Thanksgiving Day, Christmas Day, and any other day appointed as a holiday by the President or the Congress of the United States, or by the District of Columbia.

-(34) Minor.
-Any person under the age of 18, and, in cases involving the right to child support, any person under the age of 21.

-(5) Oath. -- Unless otherwise provided by statute or rule, whenever a document is required to be signed under oath, the affiant may either:

-(A) sign the following statement: "I solemnly swear or affirm under criminal penalties for the making of a false statement that I have read the foregoing paper and that the factual statements made in it are true to the best of my personal knowledge, information and belief" or

-(B) make the foregoing statement before an officer authorized to administer an oath or affirmation, including a notary public, who shall certify in writing to having administered the oath or taken the affirmation.
+(3) Legal holiday. -- The term legal holiday includes New Year's Day, Birthday of Martin Luther King, Jr., Washington's Birthday, Memorial Day, Independence Day, Labor Day, Columbus Day, Veterans Day, Thanksgiving Day, Christmas Day, and any other day appointed as a holiday by the President or the Congress of the United States, or by the District of Columbia. - (34) Minor.
+Any person under the age of 18, exceptand; - (A) in cases involving the right to child support, any person under the age of 21;- or - (B) in cases where a child support order has been issued in another jurisdiction, any person designated as a minor under the laws of that jurisdiction. - (5) Oath. -- Unless otherwise provided by statute or rule, whenever a document is required to be signed under oath, the affiant may either: - (A) sign the following statement: "I solemnly swear or affirm under criminal penalties for the making of a false statement that I have read the foregoing paper and that the factual statements made in it are true to the best of my personal knowledge, information and belief" or - (B) make the foregoing statement before an officer authorized to administer an oath or affirmation, including a notary public, who shall certify in writing to having administered the oath or taken the affirmation.